ManuelVargas1251/node-persistence/README.markdown

  - `new_connection(*connection_parameters)` - Returns a new `Connection` object.
 The connection parameters are driver specific.

    `<connection>` - Callback fired when a connection is successfully made.
-Queries can safely be made before this point, but they won't se sent to the database engine yet for obvious reasons.
+Queries can safely be made before this point, but they won't be sent to the database engine yet for obvious reasons.

    `<error>(reason)` - Callback fired when something goes wrong in either the connection or any of the sub-methods.